 This prelim will assess your understanding of how you can apply the appropriate formulas to calculate the rates of convective heat transfer from surfaces, conduction heat transfer during freezing and radiative heat transfer.
 In mass transfer, it will assess your understanding of equilibrium at an interface, simple kinetics of reactions, basic laws of mass transfer processes, the general equation for mass conservation and related boundary conditions.
 It will cover the rest of the chapters in heat transfer beyond prelim 1 and the completed chapters in mass transfer until the last lecture.

 Final exam (33%)

-The final exam will be cumulative but not all chapters will be included and it will weigh more the portions covered until the last exam (details will be shared in class).
-It will assess your ability to apply the general equations for heat and mass conservation to simple 1D steady and unsteady state situations, the formulas to calculate the rates of convective heat and mass transfer from surfaces, and mass transfer in flowing systems.
+The final exam will be on mass transfer (Chapters 9-14 but Chapters 9 and 10 are included only indirectly as they are needed to setup boundary conditions, use Fick’s law and Darcy’s law, for example).
+The final exam will assess your ability to apply the general equations for mass conservation to simple 1D steady and unsteady state situations, the formulas to calculate the rates of convective mass transfer from surfaces, and mass transfer in flowing systems.

 Bonus (3%) Optional Project

 You choose your own project.
 I expect you to choose a topic that you will enjoy working on.
 Grades are based on the amount of effort put into the project and the quality of the final outcome (see detailed instructions on the last page of syllabus).
 Bonus points are added to individuals in a way that does not penalize those not doing the optional project.
 Example of a project from the past will be put on the website.
 The TAs and the instructor are available to help to a very limited extent due to the large class size.